-This research presents a hybrid deep learning framework that combines a Vision Trans ViT) and an Autoencoder, referred to as the ViT + Autoencoder model.
-The primary goal of this model ove the accuracy and robustness of waste image classification systems.
-The development process utilized Pyt as implemented with TensorFlow in a Google Colab environment, using an NVIDIA A100 GPU to accelerate d inference.
-Extensive experiments demonstrated that the proposed model achieved a training accura nd a testing accuracy of 96.48%.
-It outperformed several baseline architectures, including I G16, and a custom CNN.
-Additionally, the model delivered strong results across key evaluation metric chievi ion of 96.72%, a recall of 96.21%, and an F1a pr ining the attention mechanism of the Vision Transformer score of 96.46%.
-These results confirm the effective s of co with the regularizing and feature-compressing capability Autoencoder.
-Traditional CNN-based and transfer learning sting accuracies, indicating potential overfitting or limited models exhibited greater variance between training and rrower accuracy gap, suggesting superior generalization generalization.
-The ViT + Autoencoder model maintained a capabilities on unseen data.
+This research presents a hybrid deep learning framework that combines a Vision Transformer (ViT) and an Autoencoder, referred to as the ViT + Autoencoder model.
+The primary goal of this model is to improve the accuracy and robustness of waste image classification systems.
+The development process utilized Python and was implemented with TensorFlow in a Google Colab environment, using an NVIDIA A100 GPU to accelerate training and inference.
+Extensive experiments demonstrated that the proposed model achieved a training accuracy of 98.32% and a testing accuracy of 96.48%.
+It outperformed several baseline architectures, including ResNet50, VGG16, and a custom CNN.
+Additionally, the model delivered strong results across key evaluation metrics, achieving a precision of 96.72%, a recall of 96.21%, and an F1-score of 96.46%.
+These results confirm the effectiveness of combining the attention mechanism of the Vision Transformer with the regularizing and feature-compressing capabilities of an Autoencoder.
+Traditional CNN-based and transfer learning models exhibited greater variance between training and testing accuracy gap, suggesting superior generalization capabilities on unseen data.